fxesdev/calcupedia_backup/docs/diagnostic.md

 - Press in order: <span class="k_ms">!</span> <span class="k_ms">E</span> <span class="k_ms">$</span>, then the 4-key row (left to right), then <span class="k_ms">R</span>.
 The number should be increased to 11.
 - Now press (from the row under the 4-key row) each key in each row, left to right.
 When all keys are pressed, a screen with `OK` should appear.

-#### Revised diagnostic mode
+#### Revised MS series
-On revised MS models, the diagnostic mode was modified to more closely resemble the [ES PLUS series self-test mode](#es-plus-series).
+On revised MS models, the code was based on the ES PLUS series codebase.
+The new diagnostic mode was also ported over to work on the revised MS series' displays.

 After pressing <span class="k_ms">q</span>+<span class="k_ms">7</span>+<span class="k_ms">W</span>, you will first see a screen looking like this:
 ```